nerfstudio-project/nerfstudio/docs/developer_guides/pipelines/datamanagers.md

         return ray_bundle, batch
 ```

-To migrate this custom datamanager to the new datamanager, we'll subclass the new ParallelDataManager and shift the data customization process from `next_train()` to `custom_view_processor()`.
+To migrate this custom datamanager to the new datamanager, we'll subclass the new ParallelDataManager and shift the data customization process from `next_train()` to `custom_ray_processor()`.
-The function `custom_view_processor()` is called with a fully populated ray bundle and ground truth batch, just like the subclassed `next_train` in the above code.
+The function `custom_ray_processor()` is called with a fully populated ray bundle and ground truth batch, just like the subclassed `next_train` in the above code.
 This code, however, is run in a background process.

 ```python
 class LERFDataManager(ParallelDataManager, Generic[TDataset]):